Edited by: Keri Stooksbury

 Packed with premium benefits a traveler can appreciate, such as elevated rewards for travel purchases and a generous welcome bonus to jumpstart your earnings, you’ll find value early on as a cardholder.

 Your earning and redemption experiences are also enhanced significantly when you utilize the Capital One Travel portal.
-With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and a $300 travel credit, it will pay to utilize the portal frequently.
+With an extraordinary 10x earnings on hotels and rental cars, 5x earnings on flights, and an up to $300 travel credit, it will pay to utilize the portal frequently.

-The elevated earning on the card goes beyond Captial One Travel purchases with 2x miles per dollar spent on every other purchase.
+The elevated earning on the card goes beyond Capital One Travel purchases with 2x miles per dollar spent on every other purchase.
 Plus, at your card anniversary, you’ll earn another 10,000 miles.

-Additional redemption options allow you to erase previous travel purchases with Purchase Eraser or transfer miles earned on your card to travel partners, most of which transfer at a ratio of 1:1.
+Additional redemption options allow you to transfer miles earned on your card to travel partners, most of which transfer at a ratio of 1:1.

-As a Visa Infinite card you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, and travel insurance protections such as trip cancellation, trip interruption, trip delay, and baggage insurance.
+As a Visa Infinite card, you’ll enjoy related benefits such as cell phone insurance, primary car rental insurance, and travel insurance protections such as trip cancellation, trip interruption, trip delay, and baggage insurance.